 Date of Meeting

-Name of Claimant : Name of Claimant ·
+Name of Claimant :

 Address

 Post Code

-To whom cheque shou ıld be made paya able if different from abo ve
+uld be made paya able if different from abo ve

 Payee

 Address

 Post Code

+Post Code

-sustainable transport, p Your expenses will be paid as soon as possible after you submit this form.
+be made on the date of the sustainable transport, p Your expenses will be paid as soon as possible after you submit this form.
 Payment cannot be made on the date of the Partnership meeting.
 In support of SESTRAN's commitment to sustainable transport, please consider where practicable, travel by foot, bicycle or public transport in preference to travel by car.
 Thank you.

-DETAILS OF EXPENSES INCURRED
+DETAILS OF E EXPENSES INCURRED

 PUBLIC TRANSPORT £

 Bus, Rail etc.

 CAR MILEAGE Number of £

 (45p per mile) miles claimed

 ACCOMMODATION / SUBSISTENCE £

-OTHER - PARKING CHARGES, ETC. £
+OTHER - PARKING £

+CHARGES, ETC. ~

 Amount payable £

 RECEIPTS MUST BE ATTACHED FOR ALL EXPENSES OTHER THAN CAR MILEAGE

-Rail fares should be based on the cheapest rate available, including special arrangements currently in operation by rail franchises e.g. APEX, Supersavers, Savers etc.
+est rate available, includi .
+APEX, Supersavers, Sav

-I declare that I have incurred the above expenses attending this SESTRAN meeting
+I declare that I have incur rred the above exp penses attending this SES TRAN meeting

-Signature of claimant Date
+Signature of claimant Date Date

 For Office Use Only